Cory Booker just went all-in against factory farming and the meat Industry

 The bill has no chance of advancing in the Republican-controlled Senate.
 But the ideas in it might just up the ante in the Democratic caucus in Iowa, which takes place on Feb.
 3. In a survey commissioned by Johns Hopkins University’s Center for a Livable Future and released Dec.
 10, 63 percent of Iowans supported the idea of banning construction of new CAFOs and expansion of existing ones, and 80 percent expressed concern about the threat of water and air fouled by huge concentrations of manure.

 As I noted last month, many leading Democratic candidates have proposed ambitious agricultural policy reforms, and two in particular—Sen. Bernie Sanders (D.-Vt) and Sen. Elizabeth Warren (D.-Mass.)—have called for antitrust action against the meat companies.
-But none have directly called for a CAFO moratorium, or proposed a substantial bucket of money to help current contract growers to get out from under the thumb of the packers.
+Among candidates responding to a questionnaire by the Iowa Citizens for Community Improvement Action Fund, Sanders and Warren joined former Housing and Urban Development secretary Julian Castro in expressing support for a CAFO moratorium.
+But to my knowledge, no other candidate besides Booker proposed a substantial bucket of money to help current contract livestock growers to get out from under the thumb of the packers.

 As communities push back against manure pollution and contract farmers scrape by while packers like Tyson generate record profits, “we think there are a lot of people in rural America who are going to support policies that help farmers gain independence from corporate control,” Davis said.